 If using the build-up method, materials originating from the UK or Australia need to make up at least 40% of the final value of the product for it to qualify as originating.

 The way that RVC rules are calculated can vary across different trade agreements.
-Make sure you review the UK-Australia trade agreement to correctly calculate the value of originating content or originating materials in your product so it qualifies for zero tariffs once exported to Australia.
+Make sure you review the UK-Australia FTA to correctly calculate the value of originating content or originating materials in your product so it qualifies for zero tariffs once exported to Australia.

 Change of tariff classification rules